-Vauxhall ADAM Hatchback (2012 - ) Expert review
+Vauxhall ADAM Hatchback (2012 - ) review Expert review

 Read the Vauxhall Adam (2012 - ) car review by Auto Trader's motoring experts, covering price, specification, running costs, practicality, safety and how it drives